Cheers, tears, prayers for 2020: A new decade is ushered in

 People flocked to temples and shrines in Japan, offering incense with their prayers to celebrate the passing of a year and the the first New Year’s of the Reiwa era.

-The first year of the new decade will see Tokyo host the 2020 Olympics, an event that is creating much anticipation for the entire nation.
+Tokyo will host the 2020 Summer Olympics, an event that is creating much anticipation for the entire nation.

 INDONESIA

-Tens of thousands of revelers in Indonesia’s capital of Jakarta were soaked by torrential rains as they waited for New Year’s Eve fireworks.
+Tens of thousands of revelers in Indonesia’s capital of Jakarta were soaked by torrential rains as they waited for New Year’s Eve fireworks while others in the country were wary of an active volcano.

 Festive events along coastal areas near the Sunda Strait were dampened by a possible larger eruption of Anak Krakatau, an island volcano that erupted last year just ahead of Christmas Day, triggering a tsunami that killed more than 430 people.